TheInstituteOfCode/Tiff-test/_posts/2017-11-10-the-time-i-----dated-a-richard.md

 ![](/uploads/versions/richard4---x----439-278x---.jpg)

-All of which leave you with a false sense of hope that maybe at some point he will be ready and &nbsp;he could be the man that initially showed you so much potential.
+All of which leave you with a false sense of hope that maybe at some point he will be ready and  he could be the man that initially showed you so much potential.
 Sneaky Richard has succeeded in leaving the door open just slightly should he get bored in future and need an ego boost.

 **4. Richard doesn’t want a bad reputation.**